Cybersecurity Guide

 In addition, Wisconsin is becoming increasingly aware of the crucial role cybersecurity plays in securing elections.

-The Wisconsin Election Security Council is a recently formed group which seeks to,
+The Wisconsin Election Security Council is a recently formed group that seeks to,

 “find ways to use existing resources to enhance cyber security, strengthen relationships and work with partners on security training programs for state and local officials.”